Alexanderstephengreenwood/mkr1010_environment_sensor_to_API_server/README.md

 # Arduino mkr1010 Environment Sensor to API server
-This is a project to use an Arduino mkr1010 with a BME 085 and a TSL 2561 sensors to post environment data to a secured API server.
+This is an IoT project to use an Arduino mkr1010 with a BME 085 and a TSL 2561 sensors to post environment data to a secured API server.

 The Arduino mkr1010 is programmed to make GET and POST over TLS using WiFi to a node js Express API server storing the data on MongoDB.